jaakkokorhonen/perplexity-settings/README.md

----
-title: Perplexity Settings
-description: Structured custom-instructions profile for Perplexity — Finnish output, evidence discipline, and careful interpretation.
-layout: default
----

 # Perplexity Settings

-A structured custom-instructions profile for Perplexity focused on Finnish output, explicit reasoning, evidence discipline, and careful interpretation.
+This is a Perplexity custom instructions profile focused on Finnish output, explicit reasoning, evidence discipline, and careful interpretation.
+The configuration aims to encourage Perplexity to give user actionable,factual data.
+Feel free to use and propose your improvements.

 ## Overview